Pratik9373/Pratik9373/README.md

 - 👋 Hi, I’m @Pratik9373
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning python,C++,C etc
-- 💞️ I’m looking to collaborate on to work jointly on an activity or project
+- 💞️ I’m looking to collaborate on to work on an activity or project
-- 📫 How to reach me pcbagali09@gmail.com
+- 📫 reach me pcbagali09@gmail.com

 <!---